-- Preventing or detecting man-in-the-middle attacks-i.e., using end-to-end encryption. - (2) Ensuring that the tool's owner or operator has not interfered with the trust negotiation process. - (3) Limiting the sensitive information stored on a tool owner' or operator's server.
-This protects against both hacks by malicious adversaries as well as legal requests made by law enforcement organizations. - (4) Ensure that conversations do not leak metadata to other users or the tool's owner or operator. - (5) Allow users to use cryptographic keys to prove their identity.
+- (1) Preventing or detecting man-in-the-middle attacks-i.e., using end-to-end encryption. - (2) Ensuring that the tool's owner or operator has not interfered with the trust negotiation process. - (3) Limiting the sensitive information stored on the tool owner or operator's server.
+This protects against both hacks by malicious adversaries as well as legal requests made by law enforcement organizations. - (4) Ensuring that conversations do not leak metadata to other users or the tool's owner or operator. - (5) Allowing users to use cryptographic keys to prove their identity.